How to Create a Trading Strategy?

 You know, an order book is a tool used by exchanges to match up all the orders for a specific stock.
 These orders are sent to various ECNs and exchanges and are all included in the book.
 This is where most of a company’s shares are exchanged.
 But, just so you know, there are off-market transactions where shares are exchanged directly between individuals.
 However, these are usually large orders and are mostly carried out by insiders and institutions.

 Now, you can notice patterns in how prices change in the order book.
 If these patterns occur frequently, you can create a strategy based on them.
-For example, you can engage in market making, where you buy and sell at the bid and ask prices to provide liquidity for a stock and profit from it.
+For example, you can engage in market making, where you buy and sell at the bid and ask prices to provide liquidity for stock and profit from it.
 You can also take advantage of the fee structures of Electronic Communication Networks (ECNs) by quickly buying and selling stocks on different ECNs at the same price to profit from their fee structures.

 However, these strategies require very low latency, meaning minimal delay in executing trades.
 Nowadays, these types of strategies are primarily carried out by High-Frequency Trading (HFT) firms because they have the lowest latency among all market participants.
 They are the only ones fast enough to execute these strategies and profit from them.